sebgra/ai-assistant-electron/README.md

 This has been tested on Debian:

-1. Move the executable folder `out/chatgpt-electron-linux-x64` anywhere you like it

-2. Copy `run_debian/open_chatgpt.sh` anywhere you like it

-3. In your new `open_chatgpt.sh`, edit line 17 `./chatgpt-electron-linux-x64/chatgpt-electron` to run executable from its path

-5. Edit line 25 to place the window where you like it

-6. Run your `./open_chatgpt.sh` and enjoy

 ### Panel shortcut in XFCE

+#### Requirements

+- xdotool `apt install xdotool`
+- wmctrl `apt install wmctrl`

 To make a shortcut to open a controlled window from your XFCE panel, you need to call your `./open_chatgpt.sh`.

 The goal of `./open_chatgpt.sh` is to find the Electron window then resize it at will.